Myzhar/qt_camera_calibration/README.md

 2. If necessary, select a camera.
 3. If necessary, select Resolution and FPS.
 4. Click the "Start Camera" button to start.
-5. If necessary, modify Chessboard parameters.
+5. If necessary, modify Chessboard parameters (Number of inner corners per a chessboard row and column etc.).
 6. Click "Calibrate" to start calibration.
 7. Click "Calibrate" again when you have finished collecting projection images.
-8. Save the camera settings.
+8. Click "Save" to save the camera settings.

 On Camera Calibration with OpenCV: https://docs.opencv.org/4.x/d4/d94/tutorial_camera_calibration.html